 Take the example of a New Zealand investor buying a rental investment in Australia.

 The following are some of the most frequently asked tax and structuring questions.

 Where are you taxable on the rental income?

 As the rental income is sourced in Australia it is returned there, and as the taxpayer is resident in New Zealand it is returned here as well.
 In other words, you need to do two tax returns, one in each country at year end.
 The New Zealand tax year runs to 31 March each year and the Australian tax year to 30 June.

 A couple of important points in relation to this:

 a) Although the income has to be returned in both countries it does not automatically follow that there are two lots of tax to pay.
 Firstly, the property may be running at a tax loss anyway.
 Additionally, if tax is paid in Australia, then in general a tax credit is allowed in New Zealand for the tax paid, up to the amount of tax that is payable here.

-The main difference in income tax position between NZ and Australia will stem from depreciation on buildings, which in Australia is 2.5%SL (with properties built before 15 September 1985 getting no depreciation claim).
-In NZ no depreciation can be claimed on buildings.
+The main difference in income tax position between New Zealand and Australia will stem from depreciation on buildings, which in Australia is 2.5%SL (with properties built before 15 September 1985 getting no depreciation claim).
+In New Zealand, no depreciation can be claimed on buildings.
 Both tax jurisdictions allow depreciation of chattels via chattel valuations.